Markol-TUS-2024-2025/Introduction-to-JavaScript/Topic 3 - Arrays (draft).md

 **Quick Exercise**:
 Loop through the array of fruits and print each fruit to the console.

 ### 5. Essential Array Methods
 **Adding and Removing Elements**
-o .push() and .pop() for adding/removing elements at the end. o .unshift() and .shift() for adding/removing elements at the beginning.
+.push() and .pop() for adding/removing elements at the end.
+.unshift() and .shift() for adding/removing elements at the beginning.

 **Practice Task**:
-o Start with an empty array, add three items with .push(), then remove the last item with .pop(). o Add two items to the beginning with .unshift(), then remove one from the start with .shift().
+Start with an empty array, add three items with .push(), then remove the last item with .pop().
+Add two items to the beginning with .unshift(), then remove one from the start with .shift().

 **Finding and Checking Elements**
 .includes() to check if an element exists.